rivermont/spidy/README.md

 ## Launching

 ### Command Arguments
-Spidy has 6 different command line arguments that control the behaviour of the crawler.
+Spidy has 6 different command line arguments that control the behavior of the crawler.
 Because of the way it's written, args are optional but you must do them in a set order.
 You can do `1, 2, 3`, but not `1, 3, 4`.